hanselke/kaizen/README.md

-Show all existing states when creating / editing board
+* Show all existing states when creating / editing board

-load board in runtime

 validate statemachine + layout
 --

 Creatable by roles correct (and initial state must match)